ansible/awx/awx/ui_next/SEARCH.md

 }
 ```

-Changes to encodeQueryString and parseQueryString were made to convert between a single value string representation and multiple value array representations.
-Test cases were also added to qs.test.js.

-In addition, we needed to make sure any changes to the params that are not handled by search (page, page_size, and order_by) were updated by replacing the single value, rather than adding multiple values with the array representation.
-This additional piece of the specification was made in the newly created addParams and removeParams qs functions and a few test-cases were written to verify this.
+Concatenating terms in this way gives you the intersection of both terms (i.e. foo must be "bar" and "baz").
+This is helpful for the most-common type of searching, substring (`__icontains`) searches.
+This will increase filtering, allowing the user to drill-down into the list as terms are added.

+**replaceParams** is used to support sorting, setting page_size, etc.  These params only allow one choice, and we need to replace a particular key's value if one is passed.

+#### Working with REST API

-The api is coupled with the qs util through the paramsSerializer, due to the fact we need axios to support the array for duplicate key values object representation of the params to pass to the get request.
-This is done where axios is configured in the Base.js file, so all requests and request types should support our array syntax for duplicate keys.
+The REST API is coupled with the qs util through the `paramsSerializer`, due to the fact we need axios to support the array for duplicate key values in the object representation of the params to pass to the get request.
+This is done where axios is configured in the Base.js file, so all requests and request types should support our array syntax for duplicate keys automatically.

-# UX considerations

-**UX should be more tags always equates to more filtering.  (so "and" logic not "or")**

-Also, for simple search results should be returned that partially match value (i.e. use icontains prefix)

-**ALL query params namespaced and in url bar**

- - this includes lists that aren't necessarily hyperlinked, like lookup lists.
- - the reason behind this is so we can treat the url bar as the source of truth for queries always
- - currently /#/organizations/add?lookup.name=bar -> will eventually be something like /#/organizations/add?ig_lookup.name=bar
- - any params that have both a key AND value that is in the defaultParams section of the qs config should be stripped out of the search string

-**django fuzzy search (?search=) is not accessible outside of "advanced search"**

-  - How "search" query param works
-    - in current smart search typing a term with no key utilizes search= i.e. for "foo" tag, ?search=foo is given
-    - search= looks on a static list of field name "guesses" (such as name, description, etc.), as well as specific fields as defined for each endpoint (for example, the events endpoint looks for a "stdout" field as well)
-    - note that search= tags are OR'd together
-    - search=foo&name=bar returns items that have a name field of bar (not case insensitive) AND some text field with foo on it
-    - search=foo&search=bar&name=baz returns (foo in name OR foo in description OR ...)
-AND (bar in name OR bar in description OR ...)
-AND (baz in name)
-  - similarly ?related__search= looks on the static list of "guesses" for models related to the endpoint
-    - the specific fields are not "searched" for related__search
-    - related__search not currently used in awx ui
+# Advanced Search - this section is a mess, update eventually

 **a note on typing in a smart search query**

 In order to not support a special "language" or "syntax" for crafting the query like we have now (and is the cause of a large amount of bugs), we will not support the old way of typing in a filter like in the current implementation of search.

 Since all search bars are represented in the url, for users who want to input a string to filter results in a single step, typing directly in the url to achieve the filter is acceptable.

-**a note on clicking a tag to putting it back into the search bar**

-This was brought up as a nice to have when we were discussing features.
-There isn't a way we would be able to know if the user created the tag from the smart search or simple search interface?  that info is not traceable using the query params as the exclusive source of truth

-We have decided to not try to tackle this up front with our advanced search implementation, and may go back to this based on user feedback at a later time.

 # Advanced search notes